Your business is going well, even expanding. When this is the case, why consider an exit strategy?

-How and when to build an effective exit strategy has been a matter of contention for decades and it will continue to be debated for decades to come.
+How and when to build an effective exit strategy has been a matter of contention for decades and it will continue to be debated for years to come.

-Often plans to sell a business are left too late – the strategies are drawn up when the owner wants to cash in on his or her company or they simply want to wash their hands of a venture that has proven less enjoyable or successful than they had hoped.
-But usually the best exit strategies are the ones that are drawn up in the early days of the business.
+Often plans to sell a business are left too late and strategies are only drawn up when you’re looking to cash in on your company, or you simply want to wash your hands of a venture that has proven less enjoyable or successful than you had hoped.